DJStompZone/pyxels/README.md

 # Pyxels

-Pyxels is a low-level data manipulation library for Python.
+Pyxels is a low-level image data manipulation library for Python.
 It is designed to be fast and efficient, and to provide a simple interface for working with image data.

 Pyxels is currently in early development, and may not yet be ready for general use.